versions

 Amen

-Aramaic has had a long and complex development, and has many dialetics and periods in its 3000 year history.
+The Aramaic language has had a long and complex development, and has many dialetics and periods in its 3000 year history.
 The language falls in two groups - Western and Eastern (approximately divided by the Euphrates river).
 It also has three epochs - Modern (neo-Aramaic, todays spoken language) Middle (literature works) and Old (ancient Aramaic no longer in use, and relevant only to academics and research).
 Today Aramaic is considered to be an endangered language, with a number of Jewish dialetics close to extintion.
 (Nowadays, second and third generation Jews that have settled in Israel from the Arabian lands tend to speak Hebrew, rather than the neo-Aramaic of their fathers).
 The language is currently used by a number of disparate, and mainly isolated Christian, Jewish and Muslim communities in the Middle East.
 It is also used as a liturgical language with some Eastern Christian sects, and retains a literary and liturgical use among the Jewish faith.

 Jesus and the Aramaic language